beeeees/grunt-boilerplate/README.md

 By default, the Babel configuration is set up for ES6 and React.
 There is one JavaScript file by default, and `require`/`import` statements can be used to compose the needed scripts.

 ### PostCSS
 The PostCSS plugin allows for fallbacks including: `autoprefixer`, `cssnano`, & `pixrem`.
-These will enable bore brief code and smaller oput files.
+These will enable more concise CSS, and smaller output files.

   * By default `pixrem` is not used.
   * `cssnano` is not run during development.